mvysny/karibu-testing/README.md

 both the browser and the servlet container in order to test your Vaadin-based apps.

-1. *containerless testing*: You can test your Vaadin App without launching the servlet container - Karibu-Testing provides enough env around Vaadin Session and others, to run completely outside of servlet container.
+1. *containerless testing*: You can test your Vaadin App without launching the servlet container - Karibu-Testing provides enough env around Vaadin Session, the UI and other Vaadin classes, to run completely outside of servlet container.
 2. *browserless testing*: You look up components from server-side, bypassing browser and the JavaScript->Server bridge completely, and you talk directly to your server-side View classes, the server Vaadin components, etc.